tsholo-thuto/tsholo-thuto/README.md

-# 👋 Hi, I’m Tsholofelo Kgaje
+# 👋 Hi, I’m Tsholofelo Thuto Kgaje

 I'm a passionate front-end developer in the making!
 I’m currently learning how to bring websites to life using: